A Different Kind of Graduate School

 Many people describe your first year of teaching as the most difficult in your life.
-We think that the rigor of the preparation year should match the rigor first year experience.
-We offer a different kind of experience, one that is more closely aligned with the intensity and rigor of teaching in a high-performing school serving a low-income population.
+We think that the rigor of the preparation year should match the rigor of the first-year experience.
+We offer a different kind of training, one that is more closely aligned with the intensity and rigor of teaching in a high-performing school serving a low-income population.

 |TRADITIONAL EDUCATION SCHOOL APPROACH||SPOSATO APPROACH|

 |Coursework focuses on a range of pedagogical areas.||Program is direct and prescriptive in its teaching of specific pedagogical “moves” and habits.|